renatawong/quantum-maxcut/README.md

 You may also need to adjust the variable R used for calculating the number of algorithm iterations.
 It is currently set to 2 as we expect a single max-cut.
 If you expect there might be more than one, try setting this value to 2 * expected_number_of_maxcuts.

 # Acknowledgement
+This code is based on the theory described in [1].

+The code was written by Renata Wong (https://orcid.org/0000-0001-5468-0716).

 This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology).
 All remaining deficiencies are my own.

+# References
+[1] W-L. Chang, R. Wong, W-Y. Chung, Y-H. Chen, J-C. Chen, and A.V.
+Vasilakos, Quantum speedup for the maximum cut problem, CTHPC 2023  (https://sites.google.com/view/cthpc2023).